cageissler/cageissler.github.io/research.md

 ## Language Change

-A full understanding of any phenomenon requires both synchronic and diachronic accounts?how does it work, and how did it get to be that way?
-I?m interested in the many factors that influence language change, as well as the pathways of change themselves.
+A full understanding of any phenomenon requires both synchronic and diachronic accounts.
+How does it work, and how did it get to be that way?
+I'm interested in the many factors that influence language change, as well as the pathways of change themselves.
 This includes Tibetan tonogenesis and its role in the system of contrasts in the language, as well as the formation of new dialects and change in diaspora.
 My review of The Historical Phonology of Tibetan, Burmese, and Chinese by Nathan W. Hill (2019, Cambridge University Press) was published in [Phonology](https://cageissler.github.io/files/Geissler_2020_review_Hill.pdf).

 ## Tibetan and Himalayan Studies